Taming-the-BEAST/Prior-selection/README.md

-### Selecting Priors
+### Specifying Priors

 > Navigate to the **Priors** panel.
 >

-**Paragraph needs to be rewritten**
+We need to specify prior distributions for the:

+- Tree
+- Molecular clock model parameters
+- Site model parameters

+It is important to remember that a prior distribution is specified by the choice of distribution _and_ the bounds we place on it.

+**Tree prior**

-Since the dynamics of influenza virus is likely to change due to the depletion of the susceptible population and/or the presence of the resistant individuals, we choose the birth-death skyline model of population dynamics with 5 time intervals for {% eqinline R_e %}, to capture this likely change of dynamics over time. {% eqinline R_0 %}, the basic reproductive number, is an important variable for the study of infectious diseases, since it defines how many individuals a single infected individual infects on average in a completely susceptible population over the course of her/his infection. {% eqinline R_e %}, the effective reproduction number, is the average number of secondary infections caused by an infected individual at a given time during the epidemic.
-Thus, {% eqinline R_e %} is a function of time.
+Since the dynamics of influenza virus is likely to change due to the depletion of the susceptible population and/or the presence of  resistant individuals, we choose the birth-death skyline model of population dynamics with 5 time intervals for the reproductive number, {% eqinline R_e %}, to capture this likely change of dynamics over time.

+The birth-death skyline model adds four additional hyperparameters, for which we in turn need to specify hyperpriors:

+- The effective reproductive number, {% eqinline R_e %}
+- The becoming uninfectious rate, {% eqinline \delta %}
+- The sampling proportion
+- The origin time of the epidemic

+In some cases we may fix some of the parameters of the birth-death skyline model to external estimates, in which case we would not have to specify priors for them.

+{% eqinline R_e %} is an important variable for the study of infectious diseases, since it defines the average number of secondary infections caused by an infected individual at a given time during the epidemic.
 In other words, it tells us how quickly the disease is spreading in a population.
 As long as {% eqinline R_e %} is above 1 the epidemic is likely to continue spreading, therefore prevention efforts aim to push {% eqinline R_e %} below 1.
-Note that as more people become infected and the susceptible population decreases {% eqinline R_e %} will naturally decrease over the course of an epidemic, however treatment, vaccinations, quarantine and changes in behaviour can all contribute to decreasing {% eqinline R_e %} faster.
+Note that as more people become infected and the susceptible population decreases, {% eqinline R_e %} will naturally decrease over the course of an epidemic, however treatment, vaccinations, quarantine and changes in behaviour can all contribute to decreasing {% eqinline R_e %} faster.
 In a birth-death process, {% eqinline R_e %} is defined as the ratio of the birth (or speciation) rate and the total death (or extinction) rate. {% eqinline R_e %} for any infection is rarely above 10, so we set this as the upper value for {% eqinline R_e %} in our analysis.

 > For the **Tree** model, select the option **Birth Death Skyline Serial**.